-Prior to his Soros Fund Management, he was employed at New York City based F.M Mayer, Wertheim and Co and Arnold and S. Bleichroeder, where he worked as Vice President.
+Prior to the Soros Fund Management, he was employed at New York City-based F.M Mayer, Wertheim and Co and Arnold and S. Bleichroeder, where he worked as Vice President.
 The Soros Fund manages the Quantum Group of Funds or Quantum Fund.
-He is also a firm supporter of refugees.

 In September 2016, Soros announced that his foundation will invest $500 million in companies founded by refugees and migrants, especially in Europe.

 Warren Buffet with Former U.S President Barack Obama